nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 ```

 #### LocalDocs Limitations
 LocalDocs allows your LLM to have context about the contents of your documentation collection.
-It cannot currently:
+LocalDocs currently cannot:
 - Answer metadata queries about your documents (e.g. `What documents do you know about?`)
 - Summarize *all* of your documents.
 It can however write a summary informed by the contents of your documents.